thruthesky/sonub-old/README.md

 * The route format is `/b/:idx/:subject`.
 With this route format, we can easily unify to access blog site from `root site` or `blog site`.
 And subject is for SEO.

 * blog post view page displays the post with easy access menus.

+### Sidebars

+* Sidebars only appear on desktop.

+* but Contents of sidebars will be loaded on mobile view.
+So, the sidebar content will be shown on mobile view in somewhere.

+* content of sidebars of root site front page would have more on sonub.com itself plug if user is logged in, logged in, login user's blog content.

+* sidebar of blog site will show only the blog's content.

 ### User blog creation